Glass Candy: 2011–present: Body Work

-Characteristics
+Musical style

 No's vocals have been likened to 1960s German singer Nico and "a frightened Debbie Harry or a pissed-off Lene Lovich in a haunted disco".
 Their work as of 2008 borrows from Italo disco, freestyle music, Krautrock, hip hop, and new wave.

-Jewel has cited Marilyn Monroe films, 1980s cop show soundtracks, Goblin, and John Carpenter soundtracks as inspirational.
+Jewel has cited Marilyn Monroe films, 1980s cop show soundtracks, Goblin, and John Carpenter soundtracks as influences.
 All music tracks are produced by basic analog equipment, without the use of computers.
-Critics have also compared the group to Nina Hagen, The Shirelles, David Bowie, James Chance, and Jarboe.
-Glass Candy has covered songs by James "Sugar Boy" Crawford, Kraftwerk, Roxy Music, Belle Epoque, Dark Day, The Rolling Stones, and Queen.
+Critics have also compared the group to Nina Hagen, the Shirelles, David Bowie, James Chance, and Jarboe.
+Glass Candy has covered songs by James "Sugar Boy" Crawford, Kraftwerk, Roxy Music, Belle Epoque, Dark Day, the Rolling Stones, and Queen.
 The group has also said that stores could appropriately file their music "between Olivia Newton-John, Suicide and Schoolly D".